yssolk9102/kwk-virtual-curriculum-4/web-app/lessons/css-intro/index.md

 The code snippet above includes two things we haven't talked about yet:
 - `button:hover`: This is called a `pseudo-selector` - when the button is hovered over, this rule will come into play.
 If the button is not being hovered over, it will be ignored.
 - `cursor: pointer;`: This declaration will change the image that is presented as the cursor. `pointer` provides a little hand that looks like it's pointing with its finger.
-If you're interested in learning about other cursors you could use, check out [this resource](https://developer.mozilla.org/en-US/docs/Web/CSS/cursor).
+If you're interested in learning about other cursors you could use, check out <a target="blank" href="https://developer.mozilla.org/en-US/docs/Web/CSS/cursor">this resource</a>.

 **GitHub**:
 1. The button only has an outline; it's not filled in with the same color